-To take 300/400-level business courses, students must earn as a minimum: (1) a 2.0 grade-point average (4.0 system) on all hours to be credited toward the degree, with credit for 54 semester hours, all exclusive of developmental courses; (2) a grade of "C" in each of the following courses: English 101, English 102 or 103, Mathematics 110 or 111 or 113 and Mathematics 116; and (3) credit in Accounting 212 and 213, Computer Science 170, Economics 201 and 202 and Quantitative Methods 210.
-In addition, computer information system majors must have completed CINS 220.
+Students majoring in the traditional business programs leading to a B.B.A. degree must be formally admitted into their respective program prior to enrollment in 300/400 level business courses.
+To be admitted into a traditional business program, students must earn as a minimum: (1) a 2.0 grade-point average (4.0 system) on all hours to be credited toward the degree, with credit for 54 semester hours, all exclusive of developmental courses; (2) a grade of "C" in each of the following courses: English 101, English 102 or 103, Mathematics 110 or 111 or 113 and Mathematics 116; and (3) credit in Accounting 212 and 213, Computer Science 170, Economics 201 and 202 and Quantitative Methods 210.
+In addition, Computer Information System majors must have completed CINS 220.
 300 and 400-level CINS courses are open only to junior/senior CBA majors with at least a 2.0 GPA on all hours credited toward the degree, or permission of the department head.